samalkapiy/samalkapiy.github.io/_projects/4_project.md

 title: Credit card fraud detection with XGBoost
 description:
 img: assets/img/credit_card_project_img.png
-importance: 3
+importance: 2
 category: fun
 related_publications: true
 ---
 The goal of this project was to build a model that can predict whether a credit card transaction is fraudulent or not.
-The input dataset contains 10,000 credit card transactions.
+The input dataset contains 10,000 credit card transactions with 98.49% being non-fraudulent and 1.51% being fraudulent transactions.
-The goal of this project was to predict whether SpaceX’s Falcon 9 first stage will land successfully after launch.
-A successful landing significantly reduces launch costs since the rocket can be reused.
-Understanding what affects successful landings helps estimate costs and guide competitive bidding by other launch providers.
+Exploratory data analysis and model building is summarized in the slides below.
+The full notebook used is also added below.

 <h3>Summary Slides</h3>
 <iframe